Aliases for RNPS1 Gene

 GeneCards Summary for RNPS1 Gene

-RNPS1 (RNA Binding Protein S1, Serine-Rich Domain) is a Protein Coding gene.
+RNPS1 (RNA Binding Protein With Serine Rich Domain 1) is a Protein Coding gene.
 Among its related pathways are Gene Expression and RNA transport.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for RNPS1 Gene